alexeygrigorev/libftrl-python/README.md

 ## Use case

-This library was used for the [Criteo Ad Placement Challenge](https://www.crowdai.org/challenges/nips-17-workshop-criteo-ad-placement-challenge/leaderboards) and showed very competitive performance. (add the link to the solution)
+This library was used for the [Criteo Ad Placement Challenge](https://www.crowdai.org/challenges/nips-17-workshop-criteo-ad-placement-challenge/leaderboards) and showed very competitive performance.
+You can have a look at the solution here: https://github.com/alexeygrigorev/nips-ad-placement-challenge

 In particular, it performed significantly faster than sklearn's Logistic Regression (a wrapper for LIBLINEAR):